trinaryouroboros/ship-computer/README.md

 Update 3/6/2015:

-- Will need to account for query response for og.description: "Answers - The Most Trusted Place for Answering Life's Questions" - as this is essentially the site saying it couldn't find your question, this should copy something to the effect of "Unable to identify your query, caommander"
+- Will need to account for query response for og.description: "Answers - The Most Trusted Place for Answering Life's Questions" - as this is essentially the site saying it couldn't find your question, this should copy something to the effect of "Unable to identify your query, commander"

 - Will require Zabaware's TTS program to be open, in order to perform this.